firecracker-microvm/firecracker/docs/prod-host-setup.md

 aware that the device can be reactivated from within the guest even if it was disabled at boot.

+If Firecracker's `stdout` buffer is non-blocking and full (assuming it has a bounded size), any subsequent writes will fail, resulting in data loss, until the buffer is freed.

 ### Log files

 Firecracker outputs logging data into a named pipe, socket, or file using the